 - Screenwriting Students in the Professional Program in Screenwriting attend two classes per week: A lecture taught by UCLA TFT Screenwriting Department co-Chair Hal Ackerman and a screenwriting workshop led by a guest professional screenwriter.Read more

-- Screenwriting OnlineLike the on-campus program, the Professional Program in Screenwriting Online is modeled after the UCLA MFA screenwriting program.
-Its backbone is a three-hour writing workshop, closely modeled after the MFA program’s “434” screenwriting class.Read more
+- Screenwriting OnlineLike the on-campus program, the Professional Program in Screenwriting Online is modeled after the UCLA MFA Screenwriting Program.
+Its backbone is a three-hour writing workshop, closely modeled after the MFA Screenwriting Program’s “434” class.Read more

 - Writing for Television Students in the Professional Program in Writing for Television attend two classes per week: A lecture taught by UCLA TFT MFA instructor Neil Landau and a screenwriting workshop led by a guest professional screenwriter.Read more

 - Writing for Television Online Like the on-campus program, the Professional Program in Writing for Television Online is comprised of a weekly lecture and a three-hour writing workshop that is closely modeled after the MFA Screenwriting Program's "434" class.Read more